-I have a lot of great info to share this month on the Steel City, starting with a look at three of the city’s more interesting museums – the Andy Warhol Museum, the Heinz History Center, and the Fort Pitt Museum.
+The Steel City is one of the country’s best-kept secrets, and several Pittsburgh museums should be on any traveler’s radar.
+I have a lot of great info to share this month on the Steel City, starting with a look at three of the most interesting Pittsburgh museums – the Andy Warhol Museum, the Heinz History Center, and the Fort Pitt Museum.

-The Warhol is my favorite museum anywhere.
+The Andy Warhol Museum is one of my favorite museums anywhere.
 It’s one of the largest single-artist museums in the world, with more than 8,000 works from the pop artist’s career, including photos, paintings, sculpture, films and more.

 One of the highlights is the “pillow room,” an interactive exhibit in which silver helium-filled balloons float around the room, driven by wind fans and gravity.
 You can walk into the room and hit the balloons around, or just stand still as they float past your face.
 Congratulations, you are now part of an Andy Warhol piece!